w2ppx/lmarena-wrapper/README.md

 models
 - models are read from `models.json`, to get new models extract them from <script> on lmarena.ai page.

-known bugs:
-- token updating is still not done, so you'll have to replace them manually once they expired, i will try to solve this soon.

 ### враппер над lmarena (ru)